Can I foster?

 For a child’s best care and protection, the State Department may remove a child from their birth family.
 If no alternative care option is available, they will be placed in the Out of Home Care System.

-Children can either be moved to a residential facility, group home or the home of a foster carer.
-The local Department of Child Protection services is usually responsible for the initial placement of a child and works with community-based agencies (such as Key Assets) to find an appropriate placement.
+Children can either be moved to a residential facility, group home or the home of a Foster Carer.
+The local Department of Child Protection services is usually responsible for the initial placement of a child and works with community-based agencies (such as Key Assets Australia) to find an appropriate placement.
 During this process, a range of court and legal actions must take place prior to the placement of the child.

-The length of time a child is placed with a foster carer varies significantly.
+The length of time a child is placed with a Foster Carer varies significantly.
 The timeframe can range from weeks to years and can also include permanent long-term placements.
-Key Assets provide a range of different foster care placement types.
+Key Assets Australia provide a range of different Foster Care placement types.

-The aim of foster care is to re-unite the child with their birth family when it is safe and appropriate to do so.
-If this is not possible, the child may be placed with a foster care family permanently.
-At Key Assets, foster carers are provided with 24/7 support, a dedicated social worker, training and an allowance to care for the child.
+The aim of Foster Care is to re-unite the child with their birth family when it is safe and appropriate to do so.
+If this is not possible, the child may be placed with a Foster Care family permanently.
+At Key Assets Australia, Foster Carers are provided with 24/7 support, a dedicated social worker, training and an allowance to care for the child.

 Adoption

-To understand more about what it takes to become a foster carer, visit canifoster.com.au or contact Key Assets on 1800 WE CARE.
+To understand more about what it takes to become a Foster Carer, visit canifoster.com.au or contact Key Assets Australia on 1800 WE CARE.

 Key Assets Australia is a non-government, not for profit, non-religious, children, family and community services agency.
 Our purpose is to achieve positive and lasting outcomes for children, families, and communities.